 Ferdinand Joseph LaMothe, known professionally as “Jelly Roll Morton,” was born on Oct.
 20, 1890, in New Orleans, La.
 At the age of 10, Morton learned to play the piano, and within a few years, he began to play in the “red-light district” bordellos, where he earned the nickname “Jelly Roll.”
-In his teen years, Morton travelled all over the country making money as musician, vaudeville comedian, pimp, and gambler.
-Perhaps the most significant aspect of Morton’s early life was not only his musical talent, but his contributions to the emerging genre of jazz.
+As a teenager, Morton travelled all over the country, doing anything he could to support himself.
+He was known as a vaudeville comedian, a pimp, and a gambler.
+But perhaps the most significant aspect of Morton’s early life was not only his musical talent, but his contributions to the emerging genre of jazz.
 Musically, he blended the styles of “ragtime and minstrelsy with dance rhythms,” placing him at the forefront of this new movement known as “jazz” music.
 He took the essential “syncopation of ragtime music” and gave it a “lighter, more rhythmically dynamic feeling.”
 In 1915, Morton was one of the first artists to record his compositions on paper, and the Original Jelly Roll Blues has come to be known as jazz’s first published work.